 2. National Government (1920.4.23- )

 In 1919 Kemal staged the national liberation movement and established this government in 1920.
 In 1922 the Royal Government was abolished and the country's name was changed to Turkey.
 In 1923, Turkey came under the one-party rule of the People's Party until 1946 when a multi-party system was introduced.
+With the promulgation of a new constitution in 1961, a parliamentary cabinet system was adopted.
 After a coup in 1980, General Evren established dictatorial rule.
 Democracy was restored in 1989.
+In 2018 a presidential system was adopted.

 *People's Party 1923-1924.11